softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/get-data.md

 ## Conclusion

-You have created a singleton to get the tea data from the data service and covert it into the model used within the application.
+You have created a singleton to get the tea data from the data service and convert it into the model used within the application.
 Next, we will wire up the tea page to use this data.